Salesforce (NYSE:CRM) Issues FY 2023 Earnings Guidance

-Salesforce (NYSE:CRM – Get Rating) last announced its quarterly earnings data on Tuesday, March 1st.
-The CRM provider reported $0.24 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.12 by $0.12.
-The company had revenue of $7.33 billion for the quarter, compared to the consensus estimate of $7.24 billion.
-Salesforce had a return on equity of 4.76% and a net margin of 5.45%.
-The firm’s revenue was up 25.9% compared to the same quarter last year.
-During the same period in the previous year, the business earned $0.54 EPS.
-As a group, equities analysts predict that Salesforce will post 2.08 earnings per share for the current year.
+Salesforce (NYSE:CRM – Get Rating) last released its quarterly earnings data on Tuesday, May 31st.
+The CRM provider reported $0.98 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.94 by $0.04.
+Salesforce had a net margin of 3.59% and a return on equity of 3.92%.
+The company had revenue of $7.41 billion for the quarter, compared to analysts’ expectations of $7.38 billion.
+During the same quarter in the prior year, the firm earned $0.74 EPS.
+The business’s revenue was up 24.3% on a year-over-year basis.
+Analysts forecast that Salesforce will post 2.18 EPS for the current year.

-In other news, CEO Marc Benioff sold 2,300 shares of the firm’s stock in a transaction on Friday, March 4th.
-The stock was sold at an average price of $201.89, for a total value of $464,347.00.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, CEO Bret Steven Taylor sold 2,890 shares of the stock in a transaction on Wednesday, March 23rd.
-The stock was sold at an average price of $210.93, for a total value of $609,587.70.
+In other Salesforce news, CEO Marc Benioff sold 2,300 shares of the stock in a transaction dated Wednesday, March 9th.
+The shares were sold at an average price of $203.08, for a total value of $467,084.00.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, CFO Amy E. Weaver sold 2,625 shares of the firm’s stock in a transaction that occurred on Wednesday, March 23rd.
+The stock was sold at an average price of $210.93, for a total transaction of $553,691.25.
 The disclosure for this sale can be found here.
-Over the last three months, insiders have sold 137,435 shares of company stock valued at $26,740,301.
-4.10% of the stock is owned by corporate insiders.
+Insiders have sold 117,435 shares of company stock valued at $22,434,140 over the last quarter.
+Company insiders own 4.10% of the company’s stock.

-Several hedge funds have recently modified their holdings of CRM.
-Morgan Stanley raised its position in shares of Salesforce by 20.2% in the second quarter.
-Morgan Stanley now owns 16,563,897 shares of the CRM provider’s stock worth $4,046,065,000 after buying an additional 2,787,393 shares in the last quarter.
-Capital World Investors purchased a new stake in shares of Salesforce in the first quarter worth $157,485,000.
-Novo Holdings A S purchased a new stake in shares of Salesforce in the first quarter worth $63,484,000.
-Bank of New York Mellon Corp raised its position in Salesforce by 2.7% during the third quarter.
-Bank of New York Mellon Corp now owns 9,868,648 shares of the CRM provider’s stock valued at $2,676,573,000 after purchasing an additional 257,695 shares in the last quarter.
-Finally, Nellore Capital Management LLC raised its position in Salesforce by 78.0% during the first quarter.
-Nellore Capital Management LLC now owns 572,939 shares of the CRM provider’s stock valued at $121,646,000 after purchasing an additional 251,077 shares in the last quarter.
-Institutional investors own 77.75% of the company’s stock.
+Several hedge funds have recently added to or reduced their stakes in CRM.
+Cohen & Steers Inc. increased its position in shares of Salesforce by 27.2% during the first quarter.
+Cohen & Steers Inc. now owns 355 shares of the CRM provider’s stock valued at $75,000 after buying an additional 76 shares during the period.
+Covestor Ltd increased its position in shares of Salesforce by 42.8% during the first quarter.
+Covestor Ltd now owns 621 shares of the CRM provider’s stock valued at $132,000 after buying an additional 186 shares during the period.
+Zullo Investment Group Inc. purchased a new position in shares of Salesforce during the fourth quarter valued at about $172,000.
+First Growth Investment Manager LP purchased a new position in shares of Salesforce during the first quarter valued at about $244,000.
+Finally, Private Advisory Group LLC boosted its stake in Salesforce by 33.9% during the first quarter.
+Private Advisory Group LLC now owns 1,150 shares of the CRM provider’s stock worth $244,000 after acquiring an additional 291 shares in the last quarter.
+Hedge funds and other institutional investors own 77.75% of the company’s stock.

 Salesforce, Inc provides customer relationship management technology that brings companies and customers together worldwide.
 Its Customer 360 platform empowers its customers to work together to deliver connected experiences for their customers.
 The company's service offerings include Sales to store data, monitor leads and progress, forecast opportunities, gain insights through analytics and relationship intelligence, and deliver quotes, contracts, and invoices; and Service that enables companies to deliver trusted and highly personalized customer service and support at scale.